thepolicylab-projectportals/projectportal-email-service/README.md

 To check current jobs, use ```kubectl get jobs``` and to check current pods running, use ```kubectl get pods```

+## Breakdown of email-service

+The email service script is designed to fetch data from a GitHub project portal repository.
+The script filters and processes this data to create email updates on either stale or new projects, depending on the email type specified in the cronjob manifest.

+The resulting emails contain a list of projects that are identified to meet the requirements of either "stale" or "new" based on the following requirements:

+#### Stale Project Qualifications
+1. Open Projects with Past Opportunity Closing Date
+2. Open Projects with Past Start Date
+3. Open Projects with Last Modification Over 90 Days Ago
+4. Open Projects with Past End Date
+5. Ongoing Projects with Last Modification Over 90 Days Ago
+6. Ongoing Projects with Past End Date

+#### New Project Qualifications
+1. Any project that was created after the last scheduled run of the 'New Project' email-service are categorized as new projects.

 ## Steps to deploying the projectportal-email-service on Kubernetes